bryanedds/Nu/ReadMe.md

 - the **Nu Game Engine**, a cross-platform F# 2D game engine built in the functional style.
 Uses SDL2 and Farseer Physics.
 - the sample game **BlazeVector**.
-- the Chrono Trigger-like game being developed in my spare time.
+- the Chrono Trigger-like game, **OmniBlade** that is now in production.

 Here is some media on the Nu Game Engine -